easybell VoIP to go App settings

 Do Not Disturb

-Here you can setup DnD rules if you do not want to receive incoming calls during a set time period.
+Here you can setup DnD rules if you do not wish to receive incoming calls during a set time period.

 Contact Sort Order